 Add the rice, stir to coat in the oil and spices.
 Add the stock and bring the mixture to the boil (then transfer to an ovenproof dish if necessary).
 Cover with a tight fitting lid (or foil), cook on the middle shelf of your oven for 20-25 mins.
 Tip: Check after 20 mins to see if the rice is cooked and the liquid absorbed.
 Roast the peppers on the middle shelf of your oven until soft and charred, 15-20 mins, the remove and set aside.

 Meanwhile, place the sea bream in a mixing bowl and add half the lemon zest, a glug of oil and a pinch of salt.
 Rub the flavours all over the fish and set aside.

 About 5 minutes before the rice is ready, put a frying pan on medium-high heat (no oil).
 Once hot, carefully lay in the sea bream fillets, skin-side down.
 Cook until the edges begin to brown and the skin is crispy, 3-4 mins - don't move them during this time, then turn and cook for 2-3 mins on the other side.
 Remove your pan from the heat.
 IMPORTANT: The fish is cooked when opaque all the way through.

 When the rice is ready, remove it from your oven and leave to cool for a couple of minutes.
 Stir the peppers into the rice with the remaining lemon zest, the parsley and a squeeze of lemon juice.
 Add a splash of water to loosen if needed, then taste and season with salt and pepper if needed.
-Share between your bowls, top with the sea bream, skin side up and spoon over the remaining lemon oil.
+Share between your bowls, top with the sea bream skin side up.
 Serve with the remaining lemon wedges to squeeze over at the table.
 Enjoy!